modelmat/sphinxcontrib-drawio/README.md

 - *Possible Values*: `"true"` or `"false"`

 This changes the background transparency for diagrams exported to `png` files.
-Will override `drawio_default_transparency` which was st in conf.py for this specific diagram.
+Will override `drawio_default_transparency` which was set in conf.py for this specific diagram.
 If this setting is specified while the output format is not `png` it will have no effect on the generated image